vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/after-1-template.md

 -After looking more into the board game API, I think it is going to be a bit more challenging to set up the calls than I originally expected.
 Totally doable and I have a plan, but it's a bit more complicated and it will change my original design layout.

 #### Deliverables for next checkin:
+- Have firebase working so that you have a user saved in the DB / store
+- Have XML converted to JSON and stored in the store
+- Have the ability for users to add a game to their account.
+- Start working on adding multiple users and seeing if they can interact.

 #### Pictures